 Do not mistake position for leadership.
 I’ve encountered many students who see leadership as a ladder instead of a circle.
 They’re interested in climbing the ladder of leadership positions until they reach the highest rung.
 From that commanding post, they issue orders like a two-bit dictator and expect the full-fledged support of the organization.
 Yet the most successful student leaders realize that when you reach the top, you’ve come full circle and are actually back at the bottom.
 The leader must support his constituents; his success is dependent on their success.
 Position is the title you are granted which officially gives you certain powers and responsibilities that must be agreed upon by the members of your organization.
 However, that power exists only insofar as the members agree to give you influence through their compliant actions.
 If the members of your team take that power away from you by ignoring your leadership, then your title turns into a hollow phrase that’s worth little more than a resume garnish.
 Just as individuals follow your lead to accomplish the goals of your organization, so too must you be respectful of the individuals who have entrusted you with that power.
 Your primary responsibility as a leader is to do what is in the best interest of the organization — which means that you serve your organization.
 Your organization is composed of its members; therefore, you serve the members.

 At its core, leadership is the ability to navigate a diverse group of people through a variety of challenges internal and external to the organization.
 To an extent, you can control who enters your organization by screening applicants.
 However, individuals will inevitably surprise you.
-If you take into account that a person’s actions and thoughts will change depending on age, environment, emotional state, and any number of other factors, you will begin to realize that leadership is no easy task.
+People may change their actions and thoughts based on their age, environment, emotional state, and any number of other factors.
 As your constituency changes – sometimes on a day to day basis – you must learn to adapt.

 Do not despair.
 The task before you is not impossible.
 There are common themes attributable to the human condition that you can rely on as guiding posts for your administration.
 Individuals inevitably want to feel accepted, valued, rewarded, and challenged.
 You will begin to realize over time that each person has a certain pattern of behavior with distinct preferences, aversions, strengths, and weaknesses, and that these patterns of behavior can be influenced by your leadership if you are able to tap into their primary motivating factors.